 Setting: The site is situated on the southeast edge of the lower portion of a two-tiered relict river terrace ca. 5.5 km northwest of the northern shore of Deadman Lake, and ca. 500 m northwest of the confluence of two unnamed tributaries of Deadman Creek.
 Lying at ca. 945 m asl (3100 feet), the terrace parallels the northwest-southeast axis of the glacial valley, and rises approximately 25 m from the valley floor.
 The lower lobe of the terrace extends 35 m east-west and 25 m northsouth, and provides a commanding view of the valley floor and barren, steep slopes mantled in glacial outwash to the east and west.
 Approximately 1.5 km to the northeast is a chain of 8 small lakes, each of them less than 1 hectare, and not visible from the site.
 The site itself is located on the deflated summit of the terrace lobe.
-The highbrush/ alpine vegetation includes dwarf birch, lowbush cranberry, bearberry, Labrador tea, and lichen.
+The highbrusb/ alpine vegetation includes dwarf birch, lowbush cranberry, bearberry, Labrador tea, and lichen.
 Alder and willow are present in the drainage to the south of the site.

-Reconnaissance Testing: The site consists of a small surface lithic scatter concentrated in a deflated area of 7 m x 6 m on the terrace summit.
+Reconnaissance Testing: The site consists of a small surface lithic scatter concentrated in a deflated area of $7 \text{ m } \times 6 \text{ m }$ on the terrace summit.
 A total of 6 light gray chert flakes (4 clustered in a 10 cm x 10 cm area) were observed and collected, plus one unidentified bone fragment of doubtful association with the lithic scatter.
-A 40 cm x the surface exposure.
-The results of subsurface testing indicated that a single component was present at the site.
-This component was characterized by lithic and bone material within a dark brown to black matrix with charcoal and in a gray/black loess unit overlying the charcoal layer.
-A total of five tests were excavated, three of which contained artifactual material.
-The inventory of material from surface and subsurface testing included 18 flakes, 1 flaked pebble, and 40 bone fragments.
-Three charcoal samples were collected from the level associated with artifacts.
-One sample was submitted for radiocarbon age determination and yielded a data of 3675 ± 160 years: 1725 B.C.
-(GX-5630) (Bacon 1978).

-40 cm test pit (test pit 1) was placed in an area of soil deposition 1 m northwest of the flake cluster.
+A 40 cm x 40 cm test pit (test pit 1) was placed in an area of soil deposition 1 m northwest of the flake cluster.
 In addition to the test pit, 8 shovel tests were dug 5 m and 10 m to the north, south, east, and west of site datum.
 No cultural material was found in any of the subsurface tests.